Thyroid medication (Synthroid) is one of the most commonly prescribed medications in the United States.

 #3.
 Those who only need Thyroid Medication Temporarily

-Lastly, there are a group of patients who need thyroid medication but only temporary.
+Lastly, there are a group of patients who need thyroid medication but only temporarily.

 Several conditions, including thyroiditis, some cases of Hashimoto’s, hypothyroidism from obesity, hypothyroidism from iodine deficiency and other nutrient deficiencies, and so on, may be reversible causes of hypothyroidism.